caleb-beers/bisect_example/README.md

 Now you know.

-1. Run the ./bisect-01 script
+1. Run the ./bisect-01 script.
+You can accomplish this by cd-ing into the project folder from terminal and typing ./bisect-01.

-2. git log
+2. Type "git log" in your terminal and scroll up.
+You'll notice a series of messages that read like this: "Commit 1", "Commit 2", "Commit 3", etc. Those are the messages that were added since we used git commit -m "message" to add messages to each commit.
+You'll also see an author (usually your username) and a date on which the commit was made.

-3. Find the SHA value for the commit labeled "Commit 1"
+3. Most importantly, you'll see a SHA value.
+SHA stands for Secure Hash Algorithm, and that's all you need to know about it right now.
+Each commit has a unique SHA value.
+Find the SHA value for the commit labeled "Commit 1".

-4. git bisect start HEAD <SHA Value from Step 3>
+4. Run this command in your terminal, without quotes: "git bisect start HEAD <SHA Value from Step 3>"

 5. Then, you can manually look at the contents of test.txt, using 'git bisect good' and 'git bisect bad' as necessary to indicate which commits are good or bad.